 Other Compensation: The Corporation provides benefits and perquisites as part of the compensation package, which is reported under the column "All other compensation" on the Summary Compensation Table.
-Benefits are maintained at a level that is considered competitive with similar companies.
-In addition, the Corporation contributes amounts to the personal retirement savings plan account of Mr. Butyniec which support retention and are in lieu of a corporate pension plan for such person.
+In addition, the Corporation contributes to the personal retirement savings plan accounts of Mr. Butyniec in lieu of a corporate pension plan which supports retention of such person.